50 Best cds of 2020 until now

 – Release day: June 19, 2020

-Memphis wonderful Don Bryant revives timeless spirit as well as R&B to the modern phase, vocalizing memorable hits concerning love as well as broken heart.
-Bryant’s sonorous vocals are laid atop positive tracks as well as soft, melodious riffs in “You Make Me Feel.”
-Singles such as “Your Love is To Blame” as well as “99 LBs” are clear statements of Bryant’s love for his better half of 50 years, spirit vocalist Ann Peebles.
+Memphis terrific Don Bryant revives timeless heart and also R&B to the modern phase, vocalizing appealing hits regarding love and also broken heart.
+Bryant’s sonorous vocals are laid atop positive tracks and also soft, melodious riffs in “You Make Me Feel.”
+Singles such as “Your Love is To Blame” and also “99 LBs” are clear statements of Bryant’s love for his better half of 50 years, heart vocalist Ann Peebles.

 #46 ‘A Written Testimony’ by Jay Electronica